RPTST/artvu-ansi-gallery/readme.md

 - There's some degree of flicker when using the lighbar, see TO-DO below...

+- if file_id.diz is wider than 45 characters (per spec), it'll break the display

 ## TO-DO ##

 See issues list for enhancements.